 Substantial Japanese-style buildings can be found on the campuses of National Cheng Kung University, Tainan First Girls Senior High School, and Tainan Second Boys Senior High School.

 However, the greatest concentration and most interesting examples are found in the city centre, within walking distance of the what’s now the National Museum of Taiwan Literature.
 The museum is housed in what used to be Tainan’s city hall.
 It’s a splendid 1916 Baroque-style edifice notable for its mansard roof.

-The disused meteorological station a hundred meters to the north is not only more than a century old, but unique in terms of shape.
+The museum is on the south side of a major roundabout.
+Close to the north side, there’s a disused meteorological station which is not only over a century old but also unique in terms of shape.
 Locals dubbed it the ‘eighteen-sided tower.’
-It has also been called ‘the pepper pot’ on account of the white cylindrical tower that forms its second floor.
-The station was also used for astronomical observations – an activity long since made impossible by air and light pollution.
+It has also been called ‘the pepper pot’ on account of the white cylindrical tower that forms its upper floor.
+The weather station was also used for astronomical observations, an activity long since made impossible by light pollution.
 Inside, you’ll find a small museum which displays old meteorological instruments and seismographs.

 Probably the single most beautiful Japanese-era building in the city is the Old Tainan Martial Arts Academy, beside the narrow street which separates the Literature Museum and Confucius Temple.
 It’s a voluptuous piece of classical Japanese architecture.
 The original was erected in 1936 as part of Tokyo’s efforts to ‘Nipponify’ its colony and instill the samurai ethic.
 Because the building now serves as an elementary-school auditorium, it’s usually closed to the public.

 Japanese Relics in Chiayi